French Protests Take Aim at Macron's Labor Reforms

-PARIS – French President Emmanuel Macron on Tuesday faced his first street protests as a far-left union led strikes and demonstrations against his plans to shake up the labor code.
+PARIS – French President Emmanuel Macron faced his first street protests as a far-left union led strikes and demonstrations against his plans to shake up the labor code.

 Continue Reading Below

-The CGT union organized almost 200 rallies around the country against laws Mr. Macron plans to sign later this month that would reduce financial risks for companies laying off people and make it easier to negotiate working conditions with employees.
-But, in an early sign favorable for Mr. Macron, the other major unions didn't participate in the demonstrations.
+The CGT union on Tuesday organized almost 200 rallies around the country against laws Mr. Macron plans to sign this month that would reduce financial risks for companies laying people off and make it easier to negotiate working conditions with employees.
+But, in a favorable early sign for Mr. Macron, the other major unions didn't participate in the demonstrations.

 "It is a considerable retreat for worker rights and a generalized destabilization of labor," said Antoine Girard, an unemployed theater worker at a march in Paris.

 Thousands of people set out from the city's landmark Bastille column, chanting and shouting.
-There were no immediate estimates of total numbers from police or the CGT.
+Police estimated that 24,000 people attended the protest in Paris.

-The demonstrations are a test of Mr. Macron as he embarks on a series of contentious changes to welfare, taxes and pensions.
-He said the moves are necessary to address low growth and high unemployment after his predecessors backed away from overhauling worker protections when faced with strikes and protests.
+The demonstrations are a test for Mr. Macron as he embarks on contentious changes to welfare, taxes and pensions.
+He has said the moves are necessary to address low growth and high unemployment after his predecessors backed away from overhauling worker protections when faced with strikes and protests.

 Continue Reading Below